auth0/node-jwks-rsa/examples/hapi-demo/README.md

 A few things will happen now:

- 1. `express-jwt` will decode the token and pass the request, the header and the payload to `jwksRsa.expressJwtSecret`
+ 1. `hapi-auth-jwt2` will decode the token and pass the request and the decoded token to `jwksRsa.hapiJwt2Key`
  2. `jwks-rsa` will then download all signing keys from the JWKS endpoint and see if a one of the signing keys matches the `kid` in the header of the JWT.
    a.
 If none of the signing keys match the incoming `kid`, an error will be thrown
    b.
-If we have a match, we will pass the right signing key to `express-jwt`
+If we have a match, we will pass the right signing key to `hapi-auth-jwt2`
- 3. `express-jwt` will the continue its own logic to validate the signature of the token, the expiration, audience, issuer, ...
+ 3. `hapi-auth-jwt2` will the continue its own logic to validate the signature of the token, the expiration, audience, issuer, ...

 If you repeat this call a few times you'll see in the console output that we're not calling the JWKS endpoint anymore, because caching has been enabled.